Mahesh430-ux/Healthcare-monitoring-system/README.md

 - Continue UI improvements for a better user experience.

 Every bug fixed brings the project one step closer to a complete AI-powered Healthcare Analytics Platform. 🚀

+Day 11 :- ## 🚀 Healthcare Monitoring System - Development Update
+* ✅ Features Completed
+* Developed a secure patient management system using Flask and SQLite.
+* Implemented patient registration, update, delete, and search functionality.
+* Added medical report upload and management.
+* Designed a responsive healthcare dashboard with analytics.
+* Integrated AI-powered health report generation.
+* Implemented patient profile pages with medical history and uploaded reports.
+* Added data visualization for patient and disease statistics.
+* Improved UI/UX with a cleaner and more user-friendly interface.
+* Fixed routing, template, and database-related issues to improve application stability.

+* 🛠️ Tech Stack
+* Python
+* Flask
+* SQLite
+* HTML
+* CSS
+* JavaScript
+* Bootstrap
+* Jinja2

+* 📌 Current Status :-
+The core healthcare management system is functional, and the next phase focuses on enhancing AI capabilities, cloud integration, and deployment.